jwacooks/jekyll-now/_posts/2017-11-29-ballistic-missiles.md

 ---
-published: false
+title: North Korea Ballistic Missles
+layout: post
 ---
-## North Korea Ballistic Missles

 North Korea's latest <a href="https://nyti.ms/2k7BpgC">launch of a ballistic missile</a> sent me searching for information.
 Boston University Libraries have a variety of resources that you may find helpful: